Environmental Issues (H)

 - Silent Spring, Rachel Carson (1962)

-Additional readings include selections from Paul Hawken, Majora Carter, Terry Tempest Williams, Elizabeth Kolbert, and others.
-We also gather information from the current news cycle, various film and digital media, peer-reviewed journals, and occasional guest speakers or field trips.
+Additional readings include selections from Majora Carter, Van Jones, Terry Tempest Williams, Elizabeth Kolbert, and others.
+We gather information from the current news cycle, various film and digital media, peer-reviewed journals, and occasional guest speakers or field trips.